-- First count the number of full months that you delayed enrolling in a Medicare drug plan, after you were eligible to enroll.
-Or count the number of full months in which you did not have creditable prescription drug coverage, if the break in coverage was 63 days or more.
-The penalty is 1% for every month that you didn't have creditable coverage.
+- If you went 63 days or more without Part D or other creditable prescription drug coverage after you were first eligible to enroll in Part D, the plan will count the number of full months that you did not have coverage.
+The penalty is 1% for every month that you did not have creditable coverage.
 For example, if you go 14 months without coverage, the penalty will be 14%. - Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
-For 2022, this average premium amount was \$33.37.
-This amount may change for 2023. - To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
-In the example here it would be 14% times \$33.37 which equals \$4.672.
-This rounds to \$4.70.
-This amount would be added to the monthly premium for someone with a late enrollment penalty.
+For 2023, this average premium amount was \$32.74.
+This amount may change for 2024. - To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
+In the example here, it would be 14% times \$32.74, which equals \$4.584.
+This rounds to \$4.60.
+This amount would be added to the monthly premium for someone with a Part D late enrollment penalty.

-There are three important things to note about this monthly late enrollment penalty:
+There are three important things to note about this monthly Part D late enrollment penalty:

-- First, the penalty may change each year, because the average monthly premium can change each year.
-If the national average premium (as determined by Medicare) increases, your penalty will increase. - Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans. - Third, if you are under 65 and currently receiving Medicare benefits, the late enrollment penalty will reset when you turn 65.
-After age 65, your late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for aging into Medicare.
+• First, the penalty may change each year because the average monthly premium can change each year.

+- Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans. - Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollment penalty will reset when you turn 65.
+After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for aging into Medicare.